fbpx

 Maxine’s on Shine’s iconic brunch menu includes a lobster omelet, stout braised brisket, crab cake eggs benedict, and their signature chicken and waffles.

-The “Rejuicination” part comes into play with their tasty brunch cocktails, available as individual servings in pints or quarts.
+The “Rejuicination” part comes into play with their tasty brunch cocktails, available as individual servings in wine glasses, pint chalices, and “ginormous” chalices.

-There are classics like sangria, mimosas, and bloody Mary’s, as well as specialty drinks like the Warnin’ in the Mornin’, a Bloody Mary topped with Irish red ale and garnished with thick cut bacon and blackened shrimp.
+There are also classics like sangria, mimosas, and bloody Mary’s, as well as specialty cocktails and spirits.

 Briarpatch